Ellies1/Software-Containerization-G18/README.md

 ```

 ### Storage Class
 For storage, we used MongoDB.
-Instead of a StatefulSet, we configured a deployment mongodb-deployment.yaml to set up the mongoDB.
-Alongside the database deployment, a mongo-serivce is also configured which listens on port 27107 of the cluster IP and redirects the traffic to the port 27017 of the MongoDB pod.
-In order to avoid external excess, the mongodb-service only exposes on cluster IP.
-Node port and external IP are not established.
+We configured a deployment mongodb-deployment.yaml to set up the mongoDB.
+Alongside the database deployment, a mongodb-serivce is also configured which listens on port 27107 of the cluster IP and redirects the traffic to the port 27017 of the MongoDB pod.
 In terms of storage volume, a static persistent volume of 1 GB which allows read and write from a single node and resides on the host path is created in mongodb-pv.yaml.
 Respectively, a persistent volume claim is also created in mongodb-pvc.yaml.
-The reclaim policy of the PVC is Retain since the bonded volume is not dynamically allocated.

 In addition, a Secret mongo-secret.yaml and a ConfigMap mongo-configmap.yaml are also configured to store the configurations and credentials for the MongoDB.
-Those information are referred inside the specification of the MongoDB pod and API pod.

 ### Image Registry